 |BCBS of Arizona||$0||$4,250||HMO||3|

 An Arizona Medigap plan is a great option for supplemental Medicare coverage.
-Unlike Medicare Advantage plans, they don’t have doctor networks or unpredictable cost-sharing.
+Unlike Medicare Advantage plans, they don’t have doctor networks or unpredictable cost-sharing, and these plans have the exact same coverage regardless of the insurance company.

 Medigap Plan G will give you the most benefits if you’re newly eligible for Medicare.
 The only cost it doesn’t cover is the Part B deductible.
 The lowest premium for Plan G is $121, while the highest is $436.45.
 However, most will not pay more than $200 monthly for Plan G.